Are intelligent robots really intelligent?

 But are they actually better at doing them?

-Will Gompertz goes to the exhibition exploring just that.
+Will Gompertz goes to the exhibition at the Victoria & Albert Museum exploring just that.

 -